 “We are fortunate to count Richard Zitrin as a member of our community."

-UC Hastings Law Emeritus Lecturer Richard Zitrin is set to receive the California Lawyers Association’s 2019 Harry B. Sondheim Professional Responsibility Award for his contributions to the field of legal ethics.
+UC Law SF Emeritus Lecturer Richard Zitrin is set to receive the California Lawyers Association’s 2019 Harry B. Sondheim Professional Responsibility Award for his contributions to the field of legal ethics.
 Zitrin is only the fourth lawyer to receive the award.

 Established in 2010, the award recognizes an attorney’s “outstanding long-term contribution to the advancement of attorney professional standards in California.”
 Such contributions may include, for example, exemplary practice, teaching, service in the state, scholarship, promoting diversity, and legislative advocacy.